testpossessed/angular-cli-mock-api-seed/README.md

 npm start
 ```

-You will see *npm install* run twice, then you a mock API server will run followed by the angular application.
+You will see *npm install* run twice, then a mock API server will start followed by the angular application.

 Fire up a browser and point it to http://localhost:4200.
 You should see the angular application running happily.